Serene Water View

 How do I know which herbs are safe to mix?

-Many herbs work beautifully together, but it’s a good idea to research each one’s actions and any potential contraindications—especially if you’re pregnant, nursing, or taking medications.
+Many herbs work beautifully together, but it's a good idea to research each one's actions and any potential contraindications — especially if you're pregnant, nursing, or taking medications.
 Stick to well-known, food-safe herbs when starting out, and consult a trusted herbal reference or practitioner when in doubt.
+Try resources like Herbal Academy's Herbarium for well-researched plant monographs.

 How long should I steep my herbal tea?